VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

       time_delta_coeff = 2.0d0
 ```

 As the last thing we would like to do is to compare the merge time with the one we got in the previous step.
 Modify slightly the `run_binary_extras` file, as we no longer need to calculate the merge time only fot the specific model - let it be calculated for every model to see whether this value changes.
+Add the resulting merge time to the **Google Spreadsheet** in the column next to your name under the selected case.

 Next, compile and run the models (`./mk && ./rn`) with a fixed set of initial parameters (donor and black hole masses, and orbital period), while exploring different values of mass_transfer_beta.
 This isolates the role of accretion efficiency in shaping the orbital evolution, mass growth, and observable properties of the system.